-Penn State Menu 1 Pineapple juice was drained, but the pineapples were not rinsed.
+Menu 1 Pineapple juice was drained, but the pineapples were not rinsed.
 Menu 2 Amount in grams of egg yolk for turkey sandwich was listed as 12 gms in one place and 11 gms in another.
 Used 11 gms.
 Menu 2 Meat for spaghetti entree was microwaved at high for 1 minute (rare, all juices in bowl).
 Sauce was added to meat, and whole mixture was microwaved at high for 0.5 minutes.
 Cooked spaghetti was then added to meat sauce.
 Menu 3 Only 2 servings of butter were requested for day 3, but 'we' sent 3 servings.
-Menu 3 Sirloin tips baked in oven at 350 o F for 12 minutes (rare), gravy then added, and mixture baked another 10 minutes at same temperature.
+Menu 3 Sirloin tips baked in oven at $350{\circ}F$ for 12 minutes (rare), gravy then added, and mixture baked another 10 minutes at same temperature.
 All All meats were defrosted in the refrigerator for 6 hours.
 All Frozen vegetables defrosted at room temperature.
 Carrots and green beans were not thoroughly defrosted before weighing and cooking.
 PBRC Menu 1 All Bran used instead of complete bran flakes.
 Menu 2 Pepperidge Farm French bread used instead of Italian bread.
-Columbia Menu 2 Pepperidge Farm "Distinctive White" used in place of Italian bread.
-Menu 2 Egg yolk, 12 gms, used for lunch and not 11 gms.
-Calculations included 12 gms, but specifications stated 11 gms.
-Menu 3 Bird's Eye carrots used instead of Green Giant.
+Menu 2 Columbia Pepperidge Farm French bread used instead of Italian bread.
+Pepperidge Farm French bread used instead of Italian bread.
+Pepperidge Farm "Distinctive White" used in place of Italian bread.
+Columbia Columbia Menu 2 Pepperidge Farm "Distinctive White" used in place of Italian bread.
+Egg yolk, 12 gms, used for lunch and not 11 gms.
+Calculations included 12 gms,